 Despite the threat of a boycott and having the live ceremony dropped by NBC, the voting group unveiled their contenders for film and television with a little help from renowned rapper Snoop Dogg.

-Comedic-drama Belfast and western The Power of the Dog lead the cinematic nominees with seven apiece, including the coveted Best Film (Drama) award.
-They are joined in the prestige category by the likes of the music-based drama CODA and the sci-fi remake Dune.
+Both are joined in the prestige category by the likes of the music-based drama CODA, and the sci-fi remake Dune.

-The Best Animated Film line-up sees Disney and Pixar land nods for Encanto and Luca, while Billie Eilish and Beyoncé are amongst the high-profile musicians in contention for the Best Original Song award.
+Elsewhere, the Best Animated Film line-up sees Disney and Pixar land nods for Encanto and Luca, while Billie Eilish and Beyoncé are among the high-profile musicians in contention for the Best Original Song award.

-However, it was a bad day for films like Bruised, C’mon, C’mon, The Last Duel, Mass, Nightmare Alley, Dear Evan Hansen, Free Guy and Titane as they all failed to get a mention.
+However, it was a bad day for a variety of films as Bruised, C’mon, C’mon, Dear Evan Hansen, Free Guy, The Last Duel, Mass, Nightmare Alley, and Titane all failed to garner a mention.

-The Golden Globes are currently set to unveil their winners on January 9th 2022.
+As things stand, the 79th Golden Globe Awards are set to unveil their winners at the Beverly Hilton in Los Angeles on 9 January 2022.

-The full list of film nominees can be found below (winner predictions in blue):
+The full list of television nominations are below (winner predictions in blue):

 BEST MOTION PICTURE (DRAMA)